grantj-re3/HandyIctDoco/languages/ruby/ruby-testing.md

 ## Rspec

+Read [this](RSPEC_LOCAL_PROJECT.txt) for how to use RSpec with Bundler on Linux Mint 21 (because some of the instructions on the internet are out of date).

 ### Written info

 1. [Medium: Cosmin Mircea | Learn TDD in Ruby in 5 easy steps | 2019](https://medium.com/@micosmin/learn-tdd-in-ruby-in-5-easy-steps-3ab28014fec4)